GCOM7140/group-project/README.md

 ### Objectives
-Your objectives are threefold: (1) identify an area of TJL's business that is worth looking into; (2) evaluate three directions that TJL could go in in this respect; and (3) develop a comprehensive and convincing action plan that logically flows from what you learn.
+Your objectives are threefold: (1) identify an area of TJL's business that is worth looking into; (2) evaluate several directions that TJL could go in in this respect; and (3) develop a comprehensive and convincing action plan that logically flows from what you learn.